yiisoft/yii2/docs/guide/events.md

 Events
 ======

-Event is a way to "inject" custom code into existing code at certain places.
-For example, a comment object can trigger an "add" event when the user adds a comment.
-We can write custom code and attach it to this event so that when the event is triggered (i.e. comment will be added), our custom code will be executed.
+Yii uses events to "inject" custom code into existing code at certain execution points.
+For example, a comment object can trigger an "add" event when the user adds a comment to a post.

-Events are very useful both to make your components flexible and to hook into framework and extensions workflow.
+Events are very useful for two reasons.
+First, they can make your components more flexible.
+Second, you can hook your own code into the regular workflow of both the framework and the extensions in use.

 Triggering events
 -----------------